Running NixOS in a VM with Maximum Isolation (Beginner Guide)

 -

-CPU: host-passthrough(optional, for performance)
+host-passthrough(optional, for performance) -

 Do some research to find the ideal Memory and Storage for your system.